Saving money and budgeting

 Once your young adult has had a chance to explore these pages, you could use the following questions as conversation starters to chat through what they’ve learned.

-- Did Dom’s experience of living independently match up to what you thought living away from home would be like?
+Did Dom’s experience of living independently match up to what you thought living away from home would be like?
 Is there anything else you would expect to spend money on once you’ve moved out of home.
-If you feel comfortable, you could share some of your own experiences around moving out.
+If you feel comfortable, you could share some of your own experiences around running a home and how the cost of living can impact that.
+You may have examples to share, such as the cost of the electric and mortgage increasing, which meant having less money each month and having to budget and prioritise them over other expenses.